Yingwen-Liu/Wordle-Solvers_Bayesian-Minimax-Heuristic/README.md

 Apply Bayesian/Minimax/Heuristic solvers to solve the Wordle game
 - `words.txt`: 2308 Wordle words from [Silicon Valley Daily](https://svdaily.com/2022/04/15/all-of-the-words-used-in-ny-times-wordle-game/ )
 - `game.py`: A rough version of Wordle.
 Able to play manually
-- `test.py`: Test all the solvers and provide an overview
+- `test.py`: Test selected solvers and generate an overview
+- `test_result.py`: a pre-generated overview of all the solvers
-- `wordle_solver.py`: source code of the Wordle Solver app.
+- `wordle_solver.py`: source code of the Wordle Solver app
 - `solvers.py`: Includes **Handlers** and **Solvers**.
 Able to manually test the selected solver

 ## Releases